KohJJ820/MLIsFun/4_LabEnhancement_LogisticRegression/README.md

 ### Discusssion
 - Discussing the reasons for differences in model performance and practical implications.
-- Discussing why the sigmoid function wasn't used
+- Discussing why the sigmoid function wasn't used to model the probability of satisfaction.

 ## Conclusion